 4. VetWELL Hydrocortisone Spray for Dogs & Cats

-VetWELL is a brand that many groomers and rescue groups rely on, and this spray explains why.
-The no‑sting formula means even a dog with angry, raw skin won’t flinch during application.
+VetWELL is a brand many groomers and rescue groups use, and this spray shows why.
+The no‑sting formula is designed so even a dog with angry, raw skin won’t flinch during application.
 It’s formulated with both hydrocortisone and pramoxine, the same active duo used in the Chew + Heal spray, but in a slightly larger 4‑ounce bottle.

-For pet parents who want a versatile, vet‑recommended spray that works on both dogs and cats, VetWELL is a smart pick.
+For pet parents who want a versatile spray that works on both dogs and cats, VetWELL is a smart pick.
 It’s effective enough for moderate hot spots but gentle enough for daily use.
+As with any hydrocortisone product, check with your vet if symptoms don’t improve within a few days.

 Why we love it